 When the microcontoller is sleeping in parallel with the BMP280 sensor, the configuration of the sensor for the required measurements can be done in the begin() command, using the 6 parameters.
 However if the microcontroller is not sleeping, but the sensor is, then at the time of measurement the sensor has to be woken up and told its measurement configuration.
 This can be done directly with

-but is a bit easier with the following two commands:
+but is a bit easier with the following three commands:

 After the measurement is done, if the mode used is Single shot (Forced mode), then the device will automatically go back to sleep.
-However, if the measurement set involves multiple measurements using continuous (Normal) mode then the BMP280 will need to be put back to sleep. this can be done with eiher of the two following commands:
+However, if the measurement set involves multiple measurements using continuous (Normal) mode then the BMP280 will need to be put back to sleep.
+This can be done with either of the two following commands:

 Both of these set the mode bits to 00 (ie sleep mode).
-However the first of sets the osrs_t and osrs_p to 111 (ie 16 measurements) whle the second one stores the low 6 bits from value into bits 2:7 of the 0xF4 register.
+However the first sets the osrs_t and osrs_p to 111 (ie 16 measurements) while the second one stores the low 6 bits from "value" into bits 7:2 of the 0xF4 register.

-Similarly the following statement stores the low six bits of value into bits 2:7 of the 0xF5 register.
+Similarly the following statement stores the low six bits of "value" into bits 7:2 of the 0xF5 register.